Gusi/docs.everlaps.com/docs/en/quick-start.md

 ### Installing the voices

-Requires the installation of a third party text to speech module (The cost is not included in the Everlaps license).
+Requires the installation of a text to speech module (The cost is not included in the Everlaps license).
 The recommended is [Ivona](http://www.ivona.com).

-Once the voices are installed they can be selected in [&fa-gear; **Config**](./user-guide/config/index.html)
+Once the voices are installed they can be selected in [&fa-gear; **Configuration options**](./user-guide/config/index.html)

 ---

 ### Connecting the decoder

-Connect the amb/MyLaps decoder to the computer following the instructions provided with it.
+Connect the amb/MyLaps decoder to the computer following the instructions provided by the manufacturer.

-Depending on the type of connection, the correct values will need to be configured in [&fa-gear; **Config**](./user-guide/config/index.html)
+Depending on the type of connection, the correct values will need to be configured in [&fa-gear; **Configuration options**](./user-guide/config/index.html)

 - Serial connection: input the computers serial port that the decoder is connected to (COM1, COM2, ...)